–Social Media Is Bullshit (St. Martin’s Press): Purchase here

 –Privacy: And How to Get It Back (Curious Reads): Purchase here

-Preview for B.J.’s first fiction book, “Cold Hilarious Fate”
+Preview for B.J.’s short story: “Cold Hilarious Fate”

 Vengeance, Nevada (Comixology): Purchase here